Skip over main navigation

 In the UK living kidney transplants have been performed since 1960 and currently around 1,100 such operations are performed each year, with a very high success rate.
 A kidney transplant can transform the life of someone with kidney disease.

-Living with one kidney - all you need to know
+Find out all you need to know here.

 The UK Living Kidney Sharing Scheme